Home | The Boat | First Mate | Admiral | Guestbook

 so it would fit into the jar.

-That's when I went to my locker and realized there were no tomatoes.
+That is when I went to my locker and realized there were no tomatoes.
 Thus, shut down the stove and walk on over to the local Dollar General.
-Initially I'd sought a jar of salsa because I prefer chunky sauce, with body so to speak.
+Initially I had sought a jar of salsa because I prefer chunky sauce, with body so to speak.
 Well, after pricing the salsas ($2 for the least expensive variety) I spotted the store brand of tomato sauce for 35 cents.
-That's perfect for my budget.
+That is perfect for my budget.

-The sauce was plain however I had scallions, green peppers (the tops from the three I'm canning) and a few fresh Roma tomatoes.
+The sauce was plain however I had scallions, green peppers (the tops from the three I am canning) and a few fresh Roma tomatoes.
 Have I mentioned how nice Ginger is?
 She gifted the tomatoes too.

 Well, with my simple additions and some time on the burner simmering, I have a wonderful tomato sauce.
-Doesn't it look delicious?
-And it tasted even better than the store bought name brands I've tried.
+It look delicious, eh?
+And it tasted even better than the store bought name brands I have tried.

-And don't blame the result on George.
+And do not blame the result on George.
 My measuring left A LOT to be desired.
 The details are in those two articles.
 Is there a way to sign 'em Anonymous?!?
-I'm definitely not an expert at locker building.
+I am definitely not an expert at locker building.

 But I digress...